Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-14-Isaac-Asimov-The-Last-Question.md

 # Character: 3/9.
 The time was too short for me to relate to any character.
 And AC here was more like a god than a computer I understand because one of the quintessential properties of the program is its finiteness.

 # World and Others: 6/9.
-The imagination of 5 future eras and the end and the reinitiation of the universe was indeed impressive at least in 1955.
+The imagination of 5 future eras and the end and the reinitiation of the universe was indeed impressive at least in 1956.

 # Overall: 5/9.
+Asimov was definitely an unforgettable character in the science fiction.